atandrewlee/CRM_Server/README.md

 - GCP_LOG_NAME= Log Name for GCP Logging

 ### My Current Deployment
+Considerations
+1. All of the CRM systems work within Google Cloud Platform
+  - Cloud Build (Build new Docker image & add to artifact repository)
     - Every new commit to `main` -> build new Docker Container
+  - Cloud Run (Run the requests)
+  - Cloud Scheduler (Schedule calls to the API to run at specific times)
+2. Environment & Secrets
-- I then launch the new container in GCP Cloud Run (environment variables are set through the GUI)
+  - All are added through the GUI in Cloud Run

 > FUTURE: Want a better way to handle secrets + continuous deployment